 Meta-analysis is a widely used method to synthesize quantitative research.
 Traditionally, the main purpose of meta-analyses has been to estimate the combined effect size of multiple replications.
 However, there is more to meta-analysis than merely obtaining an overall effect size estimate.
 For instance, one can assess whether study-level characteristics have an influence on the effect of interest (e.g., age or ethnicity of respondents, types of measures used for the dependent and independent variables).

-The course consists of four sessions.
-The sessions consist of a mix of lectures and assignments.
+The course consists of four sessions and assignments.
 The assignments apply what we have discussed in the lecture to your own research field.
 The assignments add up to a final assignment in which you conduct a small meta-analysis in your own research field.
 The deliverable is a short report (max.
 2,000 words) describing the method, presenting the results, and interpreting them (i.e., a draft of a publishable meta-analysis).

 The main objectives of this course are: